rtCamp/Frappe-Manager/docs/guides/app-management.md

 For each app FM replaces the app's code with a fresh clone at the requested ref (the old code is **stashed, never deleted**), then reinstalls dependencies, rebuilds that app's assets, and runs `bench migrate`.

 !!! tip
-    For a safer update in production, drain in-flight jobs first: `fm restart mybench --drain` waits for running background jobs to finish.
+    In production, `fm restart mybench` drains by default: it waits for running background jobs to finish and aborts rather than kill one that overruns the drain budget.
 See the [fmx guide](fmx.md) for finer-grained control from inside the container.

 ## Opening an interactive shell